RIGHTEOUSNESS (EXCERPT OF KINGDOM CONCEPTS)

-Because that Abraham obeyed my voice, and kept my charge, my commandments, my statutes, and my laws.
+“because Abraham obeyed My voice and kept My charge, My commandments, My statutes, and My laws.”
 (Genesis 26:5)

 Although Abraham did not always fulfill the laws of righteousness (Genesis 20:2), yet his obedience to God in the matter of Isaac stands as one of the highest mountain peaks of righteous behavior in the history of mankind, James himself bearing witness:

-Was not Abraham our father justified [declared to be righteous] by works, when he had offered Isaac his son upon the altar?
+Was not Abraham our father justified [regarded as righteous] by works when he offered Isaac his son on the altar?
 (James 2:21)